sifive/wake/doc/tutorial.md

 For this file, wake recorded that it only needed `help.cpp`, despite `helper.h` being a legal input.

-## Example of map and partial function evaluation
+## Map and partial function evaluation

     cat > tutorial.wake <<EOF
     def variant = "native-cpp11-release"